 Skip to main content

-• Bridge Wallets restrict off-ramps to the same customer_id that owns the wallet.
+• Bridge Wallets can only be used as the source of an outbound transfer when on_behalf_of is the same customer_id that owns the wallet.

+The destination can be an external account, crypto address, or another customer’s Bridge Wallet.
+This source-wallet restriction applies to outbound transfers, including off-ramps and crypto-to-crypto transfers.
 Prefunded wallets allow you to maintain a balance of funds to power instant on-ramps and off-ramps for your customers.
-These wallets hold a stablecoin of your choosing, and can Orchestrate into any Bridge-supported asset.
+These wallets hold a stablecoin of your choosing, and can orchestrate into any Bridge-supported asset.
 This can be useful in payroll scenarios where you may want to disperse ACH payments for multiple employees using one general liquidity wallet.

 Funding a prefunded wallet